Table of Contents

 • Many chefs are in charge of other kitchen staff and help guide them to success in their careers.
 (For this reason, it may not be a good job for introverts.)

-• They may also manage inventory and ordering food and confirm ingredients are fresh and ready to use.
+• They may also manage inventory, order food, and confirm that ingredients are fresh and ready to use.

 • They may develop recipes and create menus.

-• Chefs may hire and train other chefs to work below them.
+• Chefs may hire and train other chefs to work under them.

-• If a chef owns their own restaurant, they will also take on all the work associated with running a business.
+• If a chef owns their own restaurant, they’ll also take on all the work associated with running a business.

 Chefs don’t exclusively work in restaurants.
 Some may work for catering companies, in hotels, on cruise ships, or at event spaces.
 They may even work for large offices that cater food for employees each day or at schools and universities, feeding hungry students.
-There are also chefs who may run their own business, catering local parties and weddings, or providing baked goods for cafes.
+There are also chefs who run their own businesses, catering local parties and weddings or providing baked goods for cafes.

 What’s more, chefs don’t necessarily need special training.
-Some may have degrees in food service or hospitality, and others may have attended culinary school or taken classes in various techniques.
-But others are simply talented people with great skills and taste to share.
+Some may have degrees in food service or hospitality, while others may have attended culinary school or taken classes in various techniques.
+But others are simply talented people with great skills and taste who want to turn their passion for food into a career.

-That said, working in food service can require being on your feet for long hours and with significant pressure since there are hungry people waiting to be fed.
+That said, working in food service can require being on your feet for long hours, and the pressure can be significant since there are hungry people waiting to be fed.

 💡 Quick Tip: When you have questions about what you can and can’t afford, a spending tracker app can show you the answer.
 With no guilt trip or hourly fee.